 - Anxiety in older dogs – as our furry friends near retirement, they can become more timid and anxious.
 Some older dogs also develop a kind of doggie dementia known as Canine Cognitive Dysfunction (CCD) – if your elderly dog becomes anxious or fearful or forgetful and confused, always talk to your vet.

-There are some obvious and some more subtle signs of anxiety in dogs – here’s a helpful rundown to help you identify them:
+There are some obvious signs of anxiety and some more subtle signs of anxiety in dogs – here’s a helpful rundown to help you identify them:

 The obvious signs of anxiety in dogs